Morsinaldo/embedded_artificial_intelligence/projects/face_mask_detection_tinyml/README.md

 ### First Steps

-**The Goal**: The goal of our project is to create a classifier model that, given an image, indicates whether or not a person is wearing a mask.
+**The Goal**: Our project aims to create a classifier model that, given an image, indicates whether or not a person is wearing a mask.

-**Collect, clean and pre-process the data**: The dataset can be found in [Kaggle]() and has 7298 images, which were divided into 80% for training (5838 images) and 20% for testing (1460 images).
+**Collect, clean and pre-process the data**: The dataset can be found on [Kaggle](https://www.kaggle.com/datasets/ashishjangra27/face-mask-12k-images-dataset) and has 12000 images, but only 7298 images were collected.
+Thus, the data were divided into 80% for training (5838 images) and 20% for testing (1460 images).
 Some examples can be seen below.
 The choice of theme is due to the context of the Covid-19 pandemic still being experienced today.

 <p align='center'>
     <img src='./images/data_segregation.png' width=400>
 </p>

-**Design a model architecture**: The model was built from Edge Impulse's own platform and it was chosen to use transfer learning from the MobileNetV1 model.
+**Design a model architecture**: The model was built from Edge Impulse's platform and it was chosen to use transfer learning from the MobileNetV1 model through da EON Tuner tool.
 The architecture of the model can be seen below:

 <p align='center'>
     <img src='./images/model_arch.png' width=300>